realmaimai/mb-code-generator-workspace/README.md

 ```

 ## Usage
-This repo contains a demo project, you can whether:\n
+This repo contains a demo project, you can whether:
-a. use the demo to test the api directly or\n
+a. use the demo to test the api directly or
 b. set up the configuration in mb-code-generator-workspace/mb-code-generator/src/main/resources/application.yml and run the application, it will automatically generate code for your project

-## Application Properties
+## Configuration
 Application properties inside mb-code-generator-workspace/mb-code-generator/src/main/resources/application.yml
 ```yml
 server.port=8080